SchulzLab/EpigenomeAnalysisTutorial-2020/docs/Practical3.rst

 * **-m**: path to the motif hits, exchange the file name to hESC_mpbs.bed when looking at a TF that scores higher in hESC
 * **-t**: TF(s) of interest

 This will call all scripts needed one after another, create the output folder and write the files into it.
 It is adapted to the folder structure of our Docker image, so be sure to edit all paths when you want to call it in a different environment.
-Like in the example, you can call the script with multiple TFs.
+Like in the example, you can call the script with multiple TFs, don't forget the quotation marks when doing so.